 The climate crisis is a child rights crisis

-Nearly half the world's young population — nearly 1 billion children — live in countries where risks to their health and safety due to the effects of climate change are extremely high, countries where children are exposed to serious environmental hazards, shocks and stresses.
+Children have the intrinsic right to a safe and clean environment.
+Yet nearly half the world's young population — nearly 1 billion children — live in countries where risks to their health and safety due to the effects of climate change are extremely high, countries where children are exposed to serious environmental hazards, shocks and stresses.

 In pushing world leaders to back accelerated action to address water scarcity and other impacts, UNICEF points to fast-approaching tipping points across ecological systems — after which there is no return.

 Children are growing up in a world made far more dangerous as a result of climate change and environmental degradation

 Droughts, floods, wildfires, hurricanes and other extreme weather events related to climate change and global warming are multiplying in frequency and ferocity, endangering communities, creating food insecurity, threatening water supplies and forcing children to migrate — with their families or on their own.

 - in the Caribbean alone, the number of children displaced by extreme weather events has increased six-fold in the past five years;